Unlock the Potential of Large Language Models for Predictive Tabular Tasks in Data Science with Table-Specific Pretraining: Experiments

-\textbf{Performance Analysis of Label Imbalance} This analysis further investigates the impact of imbalanced class distributions on the performance of the proposed model, employing the Gini Index to quantify the extent of inequality in class distributions.
-Datasets are categorized into three distinct groups based on their Gini Index values, with the average ROC-AUC score computed for each method within these categories.
-The findings, depicted in Figure~\ref{fig/label_imbalance_analysis}, indicate that while label imbalance constitutes a significant challenge for all algorithms, the method developed in this work experiences a relatively minor performance decline in such scenarios.
-This suggests its enhanced robustness and effectiveness in addressing the challenges posed by uneven class distributions.
+\textbf{Performance Analysis of Label Imbalance} This analysis further investigates the influence of imbalanced class distributions on the performance of the proposed model by employing the Gini Index as a metric for quantifying class distribution inequality.
+The datasets are divided into three distinct categories according to their Gini Index values, and the average ROC-AUC score is calculated for each method within these categories.
+The findings, illustrated in Figure~\ref{fig/label_imbalance_analysis}, indicate that while label imbalance poses a substantial challenge for competing algorithms, the method introduced in this work demonstrates a comparatively modest decline in performance under such conditions.
+This observation underscores the enhanced robustness and effectiveness of the proposed approach, which, due to its extensive pretraining on tabular data, is better equipped to handle the complexities associated with uneven class distributions.